-Reading, writing, painting, learning an instrument etc, exercise. for growth, and significance.
-If you join reading groups or a team sport etc, this also fills the need for contribution and you’re contributing towards others, and love and contribution as your connecting to others, uncertainty is met as you are trying something new, as is certainly as it’s usually on set days at set times, creating new routines and breaking past the old routines.
+Reading, writing, painting, learning an instrument, etc., exercise.
+For growth and significance.
+If you join reading groups or a team sport etc., this also fills the need for contribution, and you’re contributing towards others.
+Love and contribution as your connecting to others, uncertainty is met as you are trying something new, as is certainly as it’s usually on set days at set times, creating new routines and breaking past the old routines.
 Joining support groups and offering positive opinions and support to others, always with good kind intentions, helps fill your need for contribution as well as helping those who you are helping, growth as you learn and understand new things about what’s happened in your past.

 Grounding technique when you feel triggered, talk to yourself about what’s truly happening around you, whatever is happening or whatever your doing, focus in on it explains the steps you are taking at that moment to do what you are doing.

 Click the links below to join Elizabeth Shaw – Life Coach, on social media for more information on Overcoming Narcissistic Abuse.